DallanQ/citadels/QA.md

 > Does the thief steal the extra coin of the merchant (the one that merchant take at the beginning of his/her turn)?

 No, the thief only steals what the merchant has before the turn.
+From The Rulebook:
+Thief: Announce a character from whom you wish to steal.
+When the player who has this character is called upon and shows his character card, you take all of his gold.
+Merchant: (...)
+After you take an action, you receive one extra gold.

 [knowing-chosen-role-cards](https://boardgamegeek.com/thread/901818/knowing-chosen-role-cards)

 [character-powers-in-2-player-game](https://boardgamegeek.com/thread/94850/character-powers-in-2-player-game)

 > If a Player has the Bishop and the Merchant.
 During the bishop's turn, he recieves some gold for having religious districts.
 Next up is the Merchant.
 Now he decides to build a religous district.
 Does the bishop gain gold for this newly built district?

-The player takes 2 seperate turns, so you are correct - the blue district built by the merchant will NOT give any sort of bonus to the Bishop.
+No, the blue district built by the merchant will not give any sort of Gold to the Bishop.

 [why-artist-and-queen-both-number-9](https://boardgamegeek.com/thread/1635196/why-artist-and-queen-both-number-9)

-> What happens if we use both Artist and Queen in the game?
-This confuses me a long time?

-You can't use two roles that have the same number in the same game, so this situation would never come up.

 [can-i-choose-not-to-take-income](https://boardgamegeek.com/thread/948182/can-i-choose-not-to-take-income)